eProsima/Micro-XRCE-DDS-docs/docs/operations.rst

 `Request Data`
     This operation configures how do you want to receive data, and the *Agent* will deliver it from the DDS to your *Client*.
-    This data will be receive asynchronously, in accordance with the data delivery control setted in this operation.
+    This data will be received asynchronously, in accordance with the data delivery control setted in this operation.
     Reading data is done using a `DataReader` entity.

 About XML Representation
 ------------------------
 `Participats`, `Topics`, `DataWriters` and `DataReaders` creation needs to be done using DDS XML configuration of the object to create.
-That XML configuration follows the same rules as in *Fast RTPS*.
+That XML configuration follows the same rules as in *eProsima Fast RTPS*.